The UWI has an 11" Celestron telescopeWe meet in the Biology Seminar Room (BSR) EVERY WEDNESDAY without fail

 GOOD VIEWING CONDITIONS

-We then proceed to the Embedded Systems Lab (Electronics) where we collect the telescope and transport it to the Library roof....
+We move the telescope and transport it to the Library roof....

 there is a concrete stairs at the back of the main Library that goes to the roof.